maplelm/dwarfwars/README.md

 - Avro
 - CBOR

+### Choice

+I Am going to either go with Cap'n Proto, FlatBuffers or XML, I am not sure yet

 I could also just use a database but I don't know how well that will scale, I probably don't need it to scale that much anyways as this will not be a very big product.
 I don't plan on it being anyways, we will get there when we get there if we get there.
 I am thinking that just using a log binary blob in a nosql database would work the best.

 #### Connections